inferno-framework/davinci-pdex-test-kit/README.md

 - - Workflow test group - Tests member-match requests, returns an identifier, and checks that the client attempts to gather all resources related to the matched patient
 - - Must Support test group - Tests that all Must Support elements of the member-match-input profile are covered by any of the received member-match requests

+## Running Server Tests and Client Tests against each other
+A preset has been provided if you would like to run the test kits against each other.
+To do so:
+1. Begin each test suite in separate windows.
+2. Select the "PDex Payer Server Preset for Client Tests" preset in the Server Suite.
+3. Select "Run All Tests" for both kits.
+Input the same access token for both.
+4. Begin the Client tests.
+It will now await a member-match to begin the workflow.
+5. Begin the Server tests.
+It will send a member-match request to begin the workflow.
+6. Once a member-match request is received, the client tests will begin awaiting clinical data requests.
+The server tests will automatically begin sending them.
+Once the Server tests have reached the second group, you may attest in the client that clinical data requests are over.
+7. Let both test kits finish, attesting in client side that member-match's have all been received after Server group 2.1 completes.

 ## Instructions for Developing tests

 To get started writing tests, clone this repo/Click "Use this template" on